 If the stepper motor is blocked you’ll have to change it for a new unit.
-This guide will help you with this: How to replace the X motor (Epsilon Series)
+This guide will help you on this: How to replace the X motor (Sigma Series)

-The driver boards control the X motors.
-If those don't work correctly, the motors could behave abnormally, usually resulting in layer shifting.
-To check if the issue is being caused by the drivers, follow the next steps:
+The driver boards control the X motors, if those don't work correctly, the motors could behave abnormally, usually related to layer shifting, to check if the issue is being caused by the drivers, follow the next steps: